jmsmkn/argjam.com/content/abouttheday/_index.md

 # The reception
 The wedding reception will be held at Karel 1, the museum cafe of the Van AbbeMuseum of Modern and Contemporary Art in Eindhoven.

-Please join us at 17.00 on Friday, 22 June 2018 for dinner, cake, toasts, and dancing.
+Please join us at 17.00 on Friday, 22 June 2018 for dinner, toasts, and dancing.

 Details will follow; please [RSVP here](/rsvp) so we can be in contact, and this page will be updated with additional information in the coming weeks.